 Vaginal ring

-A contraceptive ring or vaginal ring is a flexible plastic ring containing the sex hormones oestrogen and progesterone.
-The ring is around 5.5 cm in diameter and works in the same way as a normal oral contraceptive pill.
-The advantage of the vaginal ring is that you don't have to remember to take a contraceptive pill every day.
+The contraceptive ring, or vaginal ring, is a flexible plastic ring that contains the sex hormones estrogen and progestin.
+The ring has a diameter of about 5.5 cm and works in a similar way to regular birth control pills.
+The advantage of the ring is that you don’t have to remember to take a pill every day.

-The vaginal ring is placed in the vagina.
+The ring is inserted into the vagina.
 You insert and remove the ring yourself.
-When inserting the ring, squeeze it gently and insert it into the vagina.
-The ring stays in the vagina continuously for three weeks.
-After three weeks, remove the ring and the following week do not use a vaginal ring.
-After two or three days without a ring, you will get a bleed.
-Exactly one week after removing the previous ring, insert a new ring.
+To insert it, gently squeeze the ring and place it inside the vagina.
+The ring should remain in place continuously for three weeks.
+After three weeks, you remove the ring and take a one-week break.
+Two to three days after removing the ring, you will experience bleeding.
+Exactly one week after removing the previous ring, you should insert a new one.

-It is usually unproblematic to have intercourse and to use tampons at the same time as using a vaginal ring.
-If you still want to remove the ring during intercourse, it can be removed for a short period of up to three hours and put in a glass of cold water, for example.
+It is generally not a problem to have intercourse or use a tampon while wearing the ring.
+However, if you prefer to remove the ring during intercourse, it can be taken out for a short period (up to a maximum of three hour) and, for example, stored in a glass of cold water.

-It is very important that the ring is not out of the vagina for more than three hours in the course of 24 hours.
-If this happens, you may no longer be protected from pregnancy.
+It is very important that the ring is not out of the vagina for more than three hours within a 24-hour period.
+If this happens, your protection against pregnancy may be reduced.

-If you wish to postpone menstruation, you can insert a new ring after three weeks, without the regular weekly pause between two rings.
-If you do this for several months, you will eventually experience a bleed.
-Then you should take out the ring and wait for 4-7 days before inserting a new ring.
+If you wish to delay your period, you can insert a new ring after three weeks without taking the usual one-week break between rings.
+If you continue this for several months, you will eventually experience bleeding.
+At that point, you should remove the ring and wait 4–7 days before inserting a new one.

 Side effects